rainEBB13/Strong-Password-Generator/CONTRIBUTING.md

 ### Here’s how you can contribute:
 - Open an Issue to discuss your ideas.
-- end me a Pull Request with improved code or new ideas.
+- Send me a Pull Request with improved code or new ideas.

 Thanks!